ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/builtins-design.md

 - no circular imports allowed (catching this will be kind of annoying, so we won't implement it yet)
 - during AST construction, add `FunDef`s corresponding to all ImportedModules' functions to `Program.funs`; this will make type-checking seamless
 - add individual functions imported from modules into the AST the same way
+- for built-in functions available globally without imports, e.g. `len, max` we inject the function implementation when we see the corresponding call to it

 #### AST
 - add a new `ImportedModule` type: